afnanenayet/diffsitter/README.md

 syntax tree) of a file rather than computing the diff on the text contents of the file.

-`diffstter` uses the parsers from the [tree-sitter](https://tree-sitter.github.io/tree-sitter) project to parse source code.
+`diffsitter` uses the parsers from the [tree-sitter](https://tree-sitter.github.io/tree-sitter) project to parse source code.
 As such, the languages supported by this tool are restricted to the languages supported by tree-sitter.